 Qualities & Gifts Sought

-Your home in the UK is near to a renowned English language school (eg. Bournemouth, Cambridge, Oxford, Nottingham, Leeds, Edinburgh), and ideally you would have some time to give to conversation practice to help them improve pronunciation.
+Your home is near to a renowned English language school (eg. Bournemouth, Cambridge, Oxford, Nottingham, Leeds, Edinburgh).

 Our ref 10549